reframejs/reframe/readme.md

   often survive a long time resulting into hardened and rock-solid tools.
 - **Robust framework** -
-  Being based on robust libraries is not only a robust foundation but also a flexible and future-proof one: do-one-thing-do-it-well libraries can easily be used with the tools of tomorrow.
+  Being based on robust libraries is not only a robust foundation but also a flexible and future-proof one: do-one-thing-do-it-well libraries can more easily adapt to the tools of tomorrow.
 - **Framework collaboration** -
   We hope our fellow framework authors to follow the Zero-LOC philosophy and we envision a future where frameworks share many libraries for a more vibrant and robust JavaScript ecosystem.